-She was unprepared because of her own foolishness.
-Well, she’d just have to overcome that.
+She wasn’t certain what she thought of that.
+One thing was certain.
+Her nervousness was returning.

+I’m. . .getting married.
+Today.

+She couldn’t think about that any more.
+She’d focused on it during most of her ride, and it was driving her mad with anxiety.
+As her hair grew white with fear, she turned her attention to the city again, trying to distract herself by its sights.

-As the carriage continued its way, Siri remarked again on how large the city was.
-It sprawled like a tired beast, curled around and over hills, running almost up to the water’s edge itself.
-As the carriage climbed the southern section of town, she could see--through breaks in the buildings--that T’Telir ran almost up to the water’s edge.
-The Bright Sea broke into a bay before the city, and T’Telir curved around it, forming a crescent shape.
-The city wall, then, only had to run in a half-circle, abutting the sea, keeping the city somewhat boxed in.
+That wasn’t hard, considering how demanding the city’s sights were.
+It was enormous, sprawling like a tired beast across the landscape, curled around and over hills.
+As the carriage climbed the southern section of town, she could see--through breaks in the buildings--that the Bright Sea broke into a bay before the city.
+T’Telir curved around the bay, running right up to the water, forming a crescent shape.
+The city wall, then, only had to run in a half-circle, abutting the sea, keeping the city boxed in.

-It wasn’t cramped, however.
-There was a lot of open space in the city--walkways and gardens, large swaths of land protected by the wall but currently unused for building.
+It didn’t seem that cramped, however.
+There was a lot of open space in the city--walkways and gardens, large swaths of unused land.
 Palms lined many of the streets, and foliage was common.
 And, with the cool breeze coming over the sea, the area was actually a lot more temperate than she had expected.

-Her carriage continued, the road leading to something of a sea-side overlook, a small hill plateau that had an excellent view of the sea.
+Her carriage continued, the road leading to something of a sea-side overlook, a small hill plateau that had an excellent view.
 Except, it appeared to be surrounded by a large, obstructive wall.
-Siri frowned as the gates to this smaller, city-within-a-city opened up to let the carriage, soldiers, and priests enter.
+Siri watched with growing apprehension as the gates to this smaller, city-within-a-city opened up to let the carriage, soldiers, and priests enter.

 The people stayed on the outside.

-“Ain’t never been in here before,” Mab noted, a little bit of awe in her voice.

-There was another wall inside, a kind of barrier to keep anyone outside from seeing in through the gate.
-As those gates closed behind, the procession turned left and rounded the blinding wall, entering the Hallandran Court of Gods.
+There was another wall inside, a kind of barrier to keep anyone from seeing in through the gate.
+As the gates closed behind, the procession turned left and rounded the blinding wall, entering the Hallandren Court of Gods.

-The enclosed courtyard held mansions.
-Two or three dozen of them, spread out on an open plain, each of them painted a distinct color.
-At the far end was a massive black structure.
+The enclosed, green-grassed courtyard held mansions.
+Two or three dozen of them, spread out in a circle, each one painted a distinct color.
+At the far end was a massive black structure, much taller than the other mansions.

 The walled courtyard was quiet and still.
+Siri could see some figures sitting on balconies, watching as her carriage rolled across the grass courtyard.
+In front of each of the palaces, a small fleet of men and women lay prostrate on the grass.
+The colors of their clothing matched that of the building they were in front of.

-She could see some figures sitting on balconies, watching the procession as it passed, but nobody lined the streets.
-The large building loomed ahead.
-It was slightly pyramidal in shape, with step-like blocks climbing up the outside, but it was distorted in places, with random geometries insert
+Siri, however, spared little time to study them.
+Instead, she nervously peered out the side of the carriage as it approached the large, black building at the end of the courtyard.
+It was slightly pyramidal in shape, with step-like blocks climbing up the outside.

 Siri sat quietly.
 Black, she thought.
 In a city of color.
-Her hair curled nervously.
+Her hair remained a nervous white.

-“Mab,” she said.
-“What do you know about the king?”

-The cook was silent for a few moments.
-“Not much, child,” she finally said.

-“The Lifeless,” Siri said.
-“They weren’t as bad as I thought--I mean, they weren’t decomposing or anything like that.
-And the city, it was actually kind of cheerful.
-I thought. . .maybe some of the things people say about the God King aren’t true either.”

-Mab was silent.

-Oh, dear. . . .
-Siri thought.
-Austre, God of Colors, watch over me.
-She suddenly wished she’d spent more of her life being more religious.
+She suddenly wished she’d spent more of her life being religious.
 Somehow, she doubted Austre was all that impressed with her.
 She even had trouble naming the Five Visions most days.

 But, he’d watch over her in the name of her people, wouldn’t he?